This was hard to write. But I feel better for having done it.

 I felt totally humiliated.
 I didn’t hang around for the after match speeches.
 I just left, completely and utterly broken.

 I never spoke to him again, which was quite an achievement considering he was still a large presence within the school.

 I played under seventeens the next year.
-I desperately wanted to rediscover the magic I knew football could bring.
-John Keane was our coach and he was a fine one at that.
+I desperately wanted to rediscover the magic that I knew football could bring.
+John Keane was our coach for the new season and he was a fine one at that.
 He treated everyone equally and rotated us all through the side.
 Everyone got a fair go.

 We made the Grand Final and I lined up in the back pocket.
 We kicked a couple of early goals and we looked to be on the way.
 Then the game changed and they had all the play.
-I don’t know how many possessions I had, but it was a lot and every one went to a teammate.
+I don’t know how many possessions I had, but it was a lot and every one went to the team’s advantage.
 The last quarter went forever and we clung to a small lead.
 I think in the last five minutes the ball seemed to be stuck deep in our backline and I did my best along with the other defenders to hold the opposition out.
 I was so damn tired I couldn’t raise my feet at the end, but we held on to win by a couple of points.

-I didn’t care to celebrate much.
-I just remember looking at John after the game and him nodding at me.
+I didn’t care to celebrate much and felt strangely flat.
+I just remember looking at Keane after the game and him nodding at me.
 “I told you,” he said.